-We believe the following competitive strengths distinguish Ace from our peers and contribute to our continued success in the convenience hardware market:
+We believe the following competitive strengths distinguish Ace retail locations from our competitors and contribute to our continued success in the convenience hardware market:

 Well-Regarded for Exceptional Customer Service and Convenience.
-Ace positions itself as "The Helpful Place" and our local retailers differentiate themselves not only by providing high quality goods but also through their accessible, helpful and knowledgeable store staff.
+Ace positions itself as "The Helpful Place" and our local Retailers differentiate themselves not only by providing high quality goods but also through their accessible, helpful and knowledgeable store staff.
 We believe that "The Helpful Place" is one of the most recognized slogans in the home improvement industry.
-In addition to helpfulness, we believe our retailers benefit from their efficient store size and numerous, convenient locations.
-We believe that in comparison to larger home improvement centers and "big-box" competitors, Ace customers value our retailers' accessible and friendly staff and the ease and speed with which they can find and purchase their desired products.
+In addition to helpfulness, we believe our Retailers benefit from their efficient store size and numerous, convenient locations.
+We believe that in comparison to larger home improvement centers and "big-box" competitors, Ace customers value our Retailers' accessible and friendly staff and the ease and speed with which they can find and purchase their desired products.

 Strength of Distribution Operations.
-Our extensive distribution network includes 14 domestic RSCs as well as our fleet of tractors and trailers, which allows us to effectively supply our network of approximately 4,600 domestic stores.
-Our RSCs are equipped with information technology systems that efficiently manage and track inventory and contribute to the exceptional product availability and service levels that we are able to offer to our retailer network.
-Our average service levels, or fill rates, were 96.3 percent, 96.2 percent and 96.2 percent for 2019, 2018, and 2017, respectively.
+Our extensive distribution network includes 15 domestic RSCs as well as our fleet of tractors and trailers, which allows us to effectively supply our network of approximately 4,600 domestic stores.
+Our RSCs are equipped with information technology systems that efficiently manage and track inventory and contribute to the exceptional product availability and service levels that we have historically been able to offer to our retailer network.
+Our average service levels, or fill rates, were 96.3 percent and 96.2 percent for 2019 and 2018, respectively.
 We measure our fill rates as the percentage of units ordered that are shipped.
+Due to the global pandemic beginning in March 2020, supplier issues negatively impacted Ace's ability to meet the increased demand, resulting in a decrease in service levels for 2020 to 71.3 percent.

-Ace's extensive distribution network is key to our members' success.
+Ace's extensive distribution network is key to our Retailers' success.
 Our RSCs use an integrated information service system that enables us to monitor inventory turns and levels, and to forecast labor needs at various sales volumes.
 This system provides Ace with daily operational information and assists us in managing our inventory and workforce.